holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/13_function_definitions/lesson_plan.md

     - Range loops
     - Accumulator pattern
     - Feeling of learning
+        - How did TIL on topic of choice feel?
+- Show various TILs
+    - Critique
 - `chr()` and `ord()` functions
     - ASCII table
     - Emojis!
-    - How do we know they're functions?
+    - How do we know that they're functions?
     - What are their inputs/outputs
     - Similarities with other functions?
 - "Name that function game"